Bloomberg L.P.: Bloomberg sports analysis

 In September 2014, Bloomberg sold its Bloomberg Sports analysis division to the data analysis firm STATS LLC (now Stats Perform) for a fee rumored to be between $15 million and $20 million.

 CityLab

-On December 10, 2019, Bloomberg Media announced that it has reached an agreement to acquire CityLab, The Atlantic's award-winning news site for solutions-based journalism on urban innovation and the future of cities.
+On December 10, 2019, Bloomberg Media announced that it has reached an agreement to acquire CityLab, The Atlantic's news site covering transportation, environment, equity, life, and design.
 This was Bloomberg's first acquisition of an editorial property by the news and financial data company in over a decade.

 Products and services

 Bloomberg Professional Services

 In 2011, sales from the Bloomberg Professional Services, also known as the Bloomberg Terminal, accounted for more than 85 percent of Bloomberg L.P.'s annual revenue.
 The financial data vendor's proprietary computer system, starting at $24,000 per user per year, allows subscribers to access the Bloomberg Professional service to monitor and analyze real-time financial data, search financial news, obtain price quotes and send electronic messages through the Bloomberg Messaging Service.
 The Terminal covers both public and private markets globally.